MAXIMUM 24 PASSENGERS: THIS WILL FILL UP QUICKLY

 ALTERNATIVE ON SEPTEMBER 4 (EXTRA COST):

 Unfortunately, the proposed add-on to Cockatoo Island will not be possible, due to some complicated local and cultural politics.

 Instead, we are suggesting a full day tour to Cygnet Bay and the Horizontal Waterfalls (https://horizontalfallsadventures.com.au/tour/broome-full-day-tour/).

 This will be the last day this tour is possible before the neap tides.
 It will be an early start to drive up Dampier Peninsula with a visit to the Beagle Bay Shell Church (if it is open) on the way to Cygnet Bay for a fascinating tour of Australia’s oldest pearl farm.
 Then enjoy a low-level sea plane scenic flight across the Buccaneer Archipelago with a spectacular landing in the calm waters of Talbot Bay, right next to the Horizontal waterfalls.

 The experienced skipper will guide the 900hp fast boat through the incredible Horizontal Falls where steep cliffs meet powerful tides and nature defies logic.
 Relax and enjoy the tranquillity as you cruise untouched bays and creeks nearby and cool off in the clear warm waters of the Indian Ocean in the safety of the marine viewing enclosure before another spectacular takeoff and flight back to Broome.

-Depending on your departure flight times, you may be able to fit in the Pearl Luggers tour or just wander down the streets of Broome.
+Depending on your departure flight times, you may be able to fit in the Pearl Luggers tour or just explore the streets of Broome and possibly invest in a Kimberley pearl.
 Alternatively, you could stay on for an extra day or two.